The Gunny Sack

 • Turn the dough out onto a floured surface.
 Sprinkle the top with flour, knead a couple of times, and form the dough into a log.
 Cut the dough log into six pieces.

 • Fold the empty half of the dough over to cover the filling.
 Then, fold the edges over and press to seal.
-Place on a baking sheet.
+Place on a parchment-lined baking sheet.

 • Brush with beaten egg whites.
 Sprinkle with parmesan, Italian seasoning, and garlic salt.